alehechka/go-jsonapi/README.md

 }
 ```

-> It is important to note that if at least 1 error is present in this array than the top-level `data` object/array and `included` array will not be available as per the JSON:API spec for [Top Level][jsonapi-top-level]
+> It is important to note that if at least 1 error is present in this array than the top-level `data` object/array and `included` array will not be available as per the JSON:API spec for [Top Level][jsonapi-top-level].

 ### Extending `Node` interface